FAQs

 We are glad to offer Respite Care at Penrose Care Home.
 Prior to admission we will evaluate a person’s care needs and assess how long someone should stay at our care home.
 Respite care is suitable for those who have recently had an illness, injury, or operation and cannot return to normal life straight away.
 It can also be arranged for someone who is caring full-time for their loved one at home and who needs a well-deserved break.

 At Penrose Court, we support residents’ overall wellbeing through the excellent care we provide that helps to alleviate daily stresses associated with personal care, mobility, or medical care needs.
-We also support mental, physical, and emotional wellbeing through the all-inclusive facilities and activities we provide that enable residents to socialise with others, learn new skills, gain new experiences, and continue with their hobbies regularly.
+We also support mental, physical, and emotional well-being through the all-inclusive facilities and activities we provide that enable residents to socialise with others, learn new skills, gain new experiences, and continue with their hobbies regularly.
 We encourage residents to live their lives the way they want to.

 Residential Care provides live-in accommodation, with support 24 hours a day to those who need extra help with personal care or mobility.
 Nursing Care equally provides 24-hour care and support but the main differential is the assistance from a registered nurse, who is available day and night to provide medical care.